This tutorial will help you set up and interpret a Kruskal-Wallis test on independent samples in Excel using the XLSTAT add-on software.

 As the cheeses names are included in the first row of the selection, leave the Column labels option checked.

-Then activate the Multiple comparisons option and the Bonferroni option, so that if the hypothesis that the cheeses are the same is rejected, we may identify which cheeses are different.
+Then select the Dunn test in the Multiple comparisons and activate the Bonferroni option, so that if the hypothesis that the cheeses are the same is rejected, we may identify which cheeses are different.